 What’s next for Amazon Beauty brands?

 Amazon has made the beauty category ungated for the first time.
 Previously, brands needed to go through an approval process before being able to list in the beauty category.
-So while this news makes it appear like it should be easier than ever for beauty brands to sell on Amazon, they also introduced two new sub-categories that are invite only: Luxury Beauty and Professional Beauty.
-Brands can’t apply for approval in these categories, so they’ve been made even more exclusive than the beauty category was when it was simply gated.
+So while this news makes it appear like it should be easier than ever for beauty brands to sell on Amazon, they also introduced two new sub-categories available through a specific application process: Luxury Beauty and Professional Beauty.

 Beauty brands wanting to be successful on Amazon have quite a few hoops to jump through, but if you have a quality product that gains you rave reviews, we’re optimistic that you can win the beauty buy box!

 At Bobsled Marketing, we’ve worked with many brands in the beauty category.
 We compiled our experience and insights into a new White Paper.
 This guide to selling in Amazon’s beauty category will give you tips on everything from how to properly label and package your product, to avoiding and dealing with hazmat flags.
 We’ll also dive into how you can optimize your listings and take advantage of advertising opportunities on Amazon.